-Duo Orangias+Eshraghi have collaborated on projects that address issues of gender, sexuality, memory and decolonization.
-They have exhibited at the Contemporary Arts Museum Houston; Gaffa, Warrang Sydney; and RM Gallery, Tāmaki Makaurau Auckland.
+Orangias+Eshraghi have partnered on projects that address issues of gender, sexuality, memory and decolonization.
+They have exhibited at the Contemporary Arts Museum Houston; Gaffa, Sydney; and RM Gallery, Tāmaki Makaurau.
 Joe Joe Orangias holds an MFA from Tufts University and the Boston Museum School, and Léuli Eshraghi is a PhD candidate at Monash University Art Design + Architecture.
 In 2014, Orangias realized a public monument honoring LGBTQ2 communities in Galveston, Texas.
 Eshraghi has exhibited and curated on body sovereignty in Australia and Aotearoa, and published in Writing From Below, Artlink and Open Engagement.

 Our projects investigate how LGBTQ2 bodies and communities are connected to places.
 After locating queer sites, we research Indigenous histories, colonial interventions and local queer rituals.
 We then develop site-specific video performances and installations to practice alternative ways of interacting with these lands and waters; with the goal to deconstruct heteropatriarchal norms, particularly those brought on by settler colonization.
 We work towards creating intimate spaces of interaction and relationship, whilst recognizing sovereign Indigenous territories and our presence within them.